Last updated January 15, 2015

 Described by Booklist as "the best and most comprehensive English-language reference source for philosophy.
 Macmillan Reference USA, c2006.
 Gale/Cengage.

 Presents over 500 articles addressing all areas of polymer science.
 Updated quarterly with new and substantially revised articles, the Encyclopedia of Polymer Science and Technology provides information about polymers, plastics, fibers, biomaterials, elastomers, and polymerization processes.
+Article coverage for 2007 and prior only.

 600 essays ranging in length from 500 to 6,000 words, accompanied by more than 200 visuals, including photographs, tables, figures, and maps.